thatmattlove/hyperglass-bird/README.md

 ### Note

-hyperglass-bird requires that `bird6` and `birdc6` be fully functional, even if IPv6 is not used.
+If using BIRD 1.6, hyperglass-bird requires that `bird6` and `birdc6` be fully functional, even if IPv6 is not used.

 ### Clone the repository